ariscript/www/content/blog/khoury/seth.md

 > This article was written by Seth Margolin, not myself.

-# An Opinion on Proposed CS Curriculum Changes

 After hearing about the upcoming changes to the CS curriculum here at Northeastern, I feel obligated to write my opinion on them.
 As a first-semester freshman, what changes or doesn't have a major impact on my education, my path